marwan-at-work/baghdad/README.md

 Baghdad consists of many services.
 You can instantiate all of them or any of them.
 The easiest way to do that, is through the `docker-compose.yml` file (not to be confused with `stack-compose.yml`).
 Each service defined in that file is geared for development mode.
 You only need to make sure you have a `.env` file in the root direcory with the same settings as `baghdad-vars` in the Deploy to Production section.

+For deployments, make sure your your local docker daemon is in swarm mode.

 ### Roadmap